Wanting a healthier relationship? Needing more effective ways to communicate? Trying to get unstuck?

 Learning just a few DBT skills can help you feel more relaxed, in control of your own reactions, and mindful of your emotions.
-If your son, daughter, or spouse is learning dialectical behavior therapy with a trained mental health professional then you can begin to share a unique therapeutic language that will lead to greater understanding, trust, and healing.
+If your son, daughter, spouse, or sibling is learning dialectical behavior therapy with a trained mental health professional then you can begin to share a unique therapeutic language that will lead to greater understanding, trust, and healing.

 Each week you will learn: